 Enjoy this fun community event that celebrates faith, family and Irish heritage.
-The parade winds through the Norwood Park neighborhood, beginning at William J. Onahan School running south on Neola Avenue to Northwest Highway, then heading north on Northwest Highway up to Harlem Avenue.
+The Northwest Side Irish Parade kicks off at noon and winds through the Norwood Park neighborhood, beginning at William J. Onahan School running south on Neola Avenue to Northwest Highway, then heading north on Northwest Highway up to Harlem Avenue.

-Stay for an after-party from 1 – 5 p.m. that includes a corned beef and cabbage dinner, cheesecake, beer, wine, soda, and live entertainment.
-Tickets are $10 for adults, $5 for children under 10, plus $5 for a drink wristband for guests 21 and older.
+Stay for an after-party at St. Thecla Falcon Hall (6725 W. Devon Ave.) from 1 – 5 p.m. that includes a corned beef and cabbage dinner, cheesecake, beer, wine, soda, and live entertainment.
+Tickets are $15 for adults, $10 kids age 3 to 10, plus $5 for a drink wristband for guests 21 and older.

 Special events & performances

 After nearly two decades and more than 2,000 live shows, Gaelic Storm — the chart-topping, multi-national Celtic band — performs at House of Blues Chicago for two high-energy nights of traditional Irish music with modern influences

 Wendella’s St. Patrick’s Day cruise